The Little Sandy Grilled Cheese Sandwich

+We have been thinking about grilled cheese sandwiches lately.
 Recipes developed here in the Nicer Slicer test kitchen have to pass our trifecta of criteria: does it taste good, does it look appealing and is it easy to make?
 Only then does it get named.
 This sandwich goes way back in my family.
-We call it the "The Little Sandy" since it was invented by my mom (whose name is Sandy also, but she's much smaller than me.)
+We call it the "The Little Sandy" and it was invented by my mom (her name is Sandy also, but she's much smaller than me.)

-The Little Sandy has several qualities to offer the grilled cheese afficionado.
-It cuts the calories, fat and carbs of a standard GCS in half.
-Exactly what those numbers are is difficult to pinpoint, based on the type and amount of bread, cheese and fat (butter, margarine, oil) used for grilling.
+The Little Sandy has several qualities to offer the grilled cheese aficionado.
+It cuts calories, fat and carbs of a standard GCS in half.
+The exact numbers are is difficult to pinpoint, based on the type and amount of bread, cheese and fat (butter, margarine, oil) used for grilling.
 The usual nutritional range is 300-450 calories, 14-28 grams fat and 15-30 grams carbohydrates.

 This sandwich fits the Nicer Slicer formula: you get half the calories or twice as many sandwiches for the same money as a conventional GCS.
 It also makes great road food.
 Recently we grilled up a batch, stored them for 24 hours and enjoyed them on a long car trip.
 They were still crunchy and easy to handle.